Reform measures

 Is materiality based on impact of client tax position, or materiality in relation to the transaction size?

 It can relate to both.
-Our draft guidance addresses this in more detail, but at a high level it will generally come down to whether it will be relevant to a decision maker making a decision about the matter to which the particular relates.
+Our guidance addresses this in more detail, but at a high level it will generally come down to whether it will be relevant to a decision maker making a decision about the matter to which the particular relates.
 A good place to start would be to ask, 'would the ATO or TPB consider this particular when making a decision about the matter at hand?'.

 What if we advise a client of the need for an amendment for a significant matter but they say they will take care of it later?